gioblu/PJON/src/strategies/OverSampling/specification/PJDLR-specification-v2.0.md

 ```

 ### Frame transmission
-Before a frame transmission, the communication medium is analysed, if logic 1 is present communication is detected and collision is avoided, If the medium is free for a duration longer than a byte plus a small random time, frame transmission starts with an optional preamble designed to enable signal gain tuning and a frame initializer composed by 3 consequent synchronization pads followed by data bytes.
+Before a frame transmission, the communication medium's state is analysed, if high communication is detected and collision is avoided, if low for a duration that is longer than the response time-out plus a small random time, frame transmission starts with an optional preamble designed to enable signal gain tuning and a frame initializer composed by 3 consequent synchronization pads followed by data bytes.
 The presence of the synchronization pad between each byte ensures that also a frame composed of a series of bytes with decimal value 0 can be transmitted safely without risk of collision.

 ```cpp
            INITIALIZER  DATA